High-quality medicine from Russian manufacturers. Furamag and analogue Furagin

 Interchangeable drugs

-Before you are interchangeable drugs (table).
+Here are interchangeable medications (table).

 Purpose, quantityOriginal